Algorithmic Shadow Spectroscopy: Applications

 \subsubsection{NISQ -- Spin problems and local Hamiltonians}

-In the early NISQ era, it is crucial to identify problems that are well-suited to the limitations of NISQ hardware (such as qubit connectivity and relatively high gate error rates) yet still sufficiently complicated to yield genuine quantum advantage.
+In the NISQ era, it is crucial to identify problems that are well-suited to the limitations of NISQ hardware (such as qubit connectivity and relatively high gate error rates) yet still sufficiently complicated to yield genuine quantum advantage.
 The 1D Heisenberg chain with random local magnetic fields and nearest-neighbour interactions as

 has been identified as a promising candidate for early quantum advantage~\cite{luitz2015many,childs2018toward}.
-Here $\vec{\sigma}_j=[\sigma_j^x,\sigma_j^y,\sigma_j^z]$ is a vector of Pauli $x$, $y$ and $z$ matrices on the $j$th qubit assuming periodic boundary conditions (i.e. $\vec{\sigma}_{n+1}=\vec{\sigma}_1$), $J$ is a coupling constant, and $h_j\in[-h,h]$ is sampled from a uniform distribution (for disorder strength $h$).
-This Hamiltonian is relevant in studies of many-body localization and self-thermalization \cite{luitz2015many,nandkishore2015many}, but its phase transitions remain poorly understood due to the difficulty of numerically simulating the model on a classical computer.
+Here $\vec{\sigma}_j=[\sigma_j^x,\sigma_j^y,\sigma_j^z]$ is a vector of Pauli $x$, $y$ and $z$ matrices on the $j$th qubit, $J$ is a coupling constant, and $h_j\in[-h,h]$ is sampled from a uniform distribution (for disorder strength $h$).
+This Hamiltonian is relevant in studies of many-body localization and self-thermalization \cite{luitz2015many,nandkishore2015many}, but its phase transitions remain poorly understood due to the difficulty of solving the model on a classical computer.
 Therefore, efficiently probing the spectral gap of this model with shadow spectroscopy on NISQ devices may help enhance understanding of key many-body quantum phenomena.

 Motivated by circuit depth and gate connectivity limitations of NISQ devices, we apply ansatz-based variational quantum simulation \cite{ying_li,PhysRevLett.125.180501} for the dynamical simulation step of shadow spectroscopy.
 The state is approximated by an ansatz $\ket{\psi(\bm{\theta})}=U(\bm{\theta})\ket{\bm{0}}$, where $\bm{\theta}$ is a vector of real classical parameters.
 Furthermore, we use a hardware-efficient ansatz circuit as $U(\bm{\theta})$ (see illustration in \cref{fig:hardware_efficient_ansatz}).
 As we detail in \cref{app:variationalsimulation}, at each time step we estimate a small matrix $A_{ij}$ and small vector $C_i$ using the (simulated) quantum device.
 We then solve the corresponding linear system of equations using a classical computer to obtain an updated set of parameters $\bm{\theta}$ that best approximate the time-evolved state.